Revisiting quantum walk advantages: A mean hitting time perspective: Discussion

 In this work, we have examined the conventional use of mean squared displacement for comparing quantum and classical random walks alongside an alternative metric.
 While MSD has been widely used to demonstrate quantum advantage and remains valuable for many purposes, we suggest that additional metrics can provide complementary insights: MSD is most meaningful for Gaussian distributions, yet quantum walk distributions are highly non-Gaussian.

 We have shown that mean hitting time provides an alternative comparison that may be particularly relevant for certain applications.
+While the MSD gives the general information about the dynamics it can lead to misinterpretation where the MHT gives specific information about results in assigned task.
 Our results show that for the standard setup with two detectors, quantum and classical walks yield identical MHT when starting from symmetric initial conditions, suggesting neither model has an inherent advantage in the simplest scenario.

 However, introducing stochastic resetting changes this picture dramatically.
 We have shown analytically that for quantum walks, the reset mechanism can decrease MHT, while classical walks see no benefit from resetting.
 This quantum advantage arises from quasi-momentum redistribution: different momentum components have different measurement probabilities, and reset allows the system to redistribute these components favorably.